 Setting your encryption mode to Flexible makes your site partially secure.
-Cloudflare enforces HTTPS between your visitor and Cloudflare, but all connections between Cloudflare and your origin are made through HTTP.
+Cloudflare allows HTTPS connections between your visitor and Cloudflare, but all connections between Cloudflare and your origin are made through HTTP.
 As a result, an SSL certificate is not required on your origin.

 Choose this option when you cannot set up an SSL certificate on your origin or your origin does not support SSL/TLS.

-When you set your encryption mode to Full, Cloudflare enforces HTTPS between your visitor and Cloudflare and makes connections to the origin using the scheme requested by the visitor.
+When you set your encryption mode to Full, Cloudflare allows HTTPS connections between your visitor and Cloudflare and makes connections to the origin using the scheme requested by the visitor.
 If your visitor uses

 http, then Cloudflare connects to the origin using plaintext HTTP and vice versa.